-Team PDR returned to the annual Tour of Europe charity bike ride this year, which took place between 29th July and 2nd August 2019.
+Team PDR return to the annual Tour of Europe charity bike ride this year, which takes place between 29th July and 2nd August 2019.

-Paul Dransfield and Lee Newsham of PDR joined a team of cyclists riding from Oslo to Stavanger in Norway covering over 300 miles and Heaven knows how many vertical metres along the way in the Norwegian Hills!
+Paul Dransfield and Lee Newsham of PDR will join a team of cyclists riding from Oslo to Stavanger in Norway covering over 300 miles and Heaven knows how many vertical metres along the way in the Norwegian Hills!

 We also continue to support Jamie Loncaster’s Memorial Fund at Cardiac Risk in the Young which provides free heart screenings for young people looking for undiagnosed heart conditions that are usually fully treatable if known about.
 Jamie died tragically and suddenly from severe myocarditis in 2015.
 Jamie was 13 and the youngest son of our former PDR colleague Graham, who has recently re-joined us to assist with our Social Media.
 Jamie’s fund has already paid for over a thousand young people to be screened.
 The reasons for our ongoing and unwavering support of this cause will be obvious to all and C-R-Y will receive the other half of our fundraising total.